Comparative ergonomic analysis conducted during the TAQP project of various techniques during the loading and unloading of aircraft

 Aims:

 During the TAQP project (the German abbreviation stands for technological innovation, work organization, training and prevention), two new technical systems were introduced in the baggage loading area at Frankfurt airport.
 The systems, a vacuum lifter and a rollertrack conveyor (Powerstow) are promised to reduce the work load of the baggage handlers and increases in efficiency.
 The intervention study was intended to quantify the decreasing of the work load and to demonstrate the influence of the technical aids upon the working process and the potential of organizational measures and training for improvement of the results.
+The results serve as guidance for further investment by Fraport AG, and as a starting-point for sustainable effects for other airports and for other providers of ground services.

 Activities/Methods:

 Following a training period, the stress-reduction effect of the technical systems was determined by means of the CUELA measurement system worn by the worker.
 For this purpose, the work load upon the baggage handlers and ramp agents were measured before and after the technical intervention.
 The measurements were performed on Fraport AG staff at regular workplaces, and the effect of stress reduction studied.
 The impacts upon the effectiveness and efficiency of the working procedures were also recorded.
+Ten male baggage handlers in the baggage transfer centre and 13 male ramp agents in the loading service volunteered to act as test subjects in the study.
+Each test subject performed his tasks both conventionally and at the technically modified workplace.
+The average measurement duration per test subject and work situation was approximately 45 minutes in the central baggage room and approximately 20 minutes in the aircraft holds.
+The measurement data for body postures and movements were assessed by means of the OWAS method and the IFA-posture code of the Institute for Occupational Safety and Health of the German Social Accident Insurance.
+Further the body postures were evaluated for joints in accordance with the neutral-zero method.
+Manual load manipulation operations were interpreted comparatively in terms of the load weight, the duration, and in combination with the associated body postures.

 Results: